 The office of Student Life & Activities supports recognized clubs and student organizations by providing administrative oversight of the clubs and through direct advisement of the Student Life Board, the group that recognizes clubs and organizations on campus and which provides additional program funding through its Finance Committee.

-This page is provided as a resource to clubs and student organizations as they operate virtually, re-register, plan programs and events, etc. Check out the sections below for important information on virtual club policies and procedures!
-If you have a question that isn’t answered on this page, or you need help, please email ErinMarie Tierney, Assistant Director of Student Life & Activities, at etierney@brookdalecc.edu.
+This page is provided as a resource to clubs and student organizations as they re-register, plan programs and events, etc. Check out the sections below for important information on club policies and procedures!
+If you have a question that isn’t answered on this page, or you need additional assistance, please email ErinMarie Tierney, Assistant Director of Student Life & Activities, at etierney@brookdalecc.edu.

 Existing clubs are required to re-register with the office of Student Life & Activities and the Student Life Board once a year in the Fall semester.
-This year, rather than fill-out and submit a paper form, Student Life will continue to utilize the Virtual Club Re-Registration Form found on our Online Club Forms webpage here.
+The club re-registration form can be found by clicking here.

 If you have any questions about this process please contact Student Life & Activities.